 What Are Osteophytes (Bone Spurs)?

 Osteophytes are also commonly known as bone spurs.
-Osteophytes, which can be very painful, develop in deteriorating joints damaged by arthritis.
+Osteophytes, which can be very painful, develop in deteriorating joints damaged by arthritis (including the elbow).

 The Pain Relief Quiz